hazribo/Battleships/README.md

 ## AI Opponent Game Loop

 Run the mp_game_engine.py file.
 This starts a game with two boards, one for the user and one for the AI.
+Valid inputs are "(x, y) or "x, y".
 This uses the layout in the placement.json file for the user's board, and the random ship placement option for the AI's board.

 ## Flask Web Interface